Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module1.rst

 https://nginx.org/en/docs/http/request_processing.html

 **Elements of an NGINX configuration file**

+Before going any further, we will recall the definition of some elements of the NGINX configuration file.

 Directives (simple directives and blocks)
     The configuration file consists of directives and their parameters.